xmake-io/xmake/README.md

 }
 ```

-The `xmakeBuild` will be injected to `assemble` task automatically if the gradle-xmake-plugin has been applied.
+The `xmakeBuild` task will be injected into the `assemble` task automatically if the `gradle-xmake-plugin` has been applied.

 ```console
 $ ./gradlew app:assembleDebug